ginafish/ginafish.github.io/user-guide.markdown

 * Is it costing the business more for this to stay the same than it would cost to change it

 Something might get added to my personal backlog if it meets one of the criteria.
 Once a problem meets all of my criteria, I'll start pitching my solution to people, and after I hear enough agreement, I'll reach a point where I'm bringing it up all the time and talking about it nonstop.

+### Doing the important things

+Reading my work experience, you might notice I have quite a bit of cloud infrastructure experience.

+My favorite types of problems?
+APIs.
+Business logic.
+Data modeling.
+Data pipelines.

+My least favorite types of problems?
+Networks, and root causing nebulous database failures.

+However, I also hate not having a full understanding of a system... which tends to lead to me root causing problems... and draws me to neglected-but-important pieces.
+I won't be the fastest coder, but I'll know where everything is, where to go to solve a problem, what works well, and what deserves some attention.